scra88le/taxonomySca88le/_posts/2019-7-14-Lepidoptera.md

 -----------

 ## Notodontidae
 Notodontidae is a family of moths with approximately 3,800 known species.
+Adult Notodontidae do not feed.
+Prominents are well known species of this family.

 ### **Pebble Prominent** (*Notodonta ziczac*)